Interaction Renormalization

 It can be shown that SU(N) dynamics reduces to the usual Landau-Lifshitz dynamics of dipoles, but involving $E_{\mathrm{local}}(\boldsymbol{\Omega})$ as the classical Hamiltonian.
 The renormalization factors $c_k$ can therefore be interpreted as a correction to the traditional large-$s$ classical limit.

 Renormalization also applies to the coupling between different sites.
-In Sunny, couplings will often be expressed as a polynomial of spin operators using set_pair_coupling!, but any such coupling can be decomposed as sum of tensor products of Stevens operators.
+In Sunny, couplings will often be expressed as a polynomial of spin operators using set_pair_coupling!, but any such coupling can be decomposed as a sum of tensor products of Stevens operators.
 Without loss of generality, consider a single coupling between two Stevens operators $\hat{\mathcal{H}}_\mathrm{coupling} = \hat{\mathcal{O}}_{k,q} \otimes \hat{\mathcal{O}}_{k',q'}$ along a bond connecting sites $i$ and $j$.
 Upon constraining to pure dipole states $|\boldsymbol{\Omega}_i\rangle$ and $|\boldsymbol{\Omega}_j\rangle$, the expected energy takes the form $E_\mathrm{coupling} = c_k c_k' \mathcal{O}_{k,q}(\boldsymbol{\Omega}_i) \mathcal{O}_{k',q'}(\boldsymbol{\Omega}_j)$, which now involves a product of renormalized Stevens functions.

-Use :dipole_large_s mode to disable renormalization
+Use :dipole_uncorrected mode to disable renormalization

 Definition of Stevens operators